KRI Teluk Ende: Design

 The ship has a length of 100 m, a beam of 14.4 m, with a draught of 4.2 m and her displacement is 3,750 LT at full load.
 She was powered by two diesel engines, with total sustained power output of 12,800 hp-metric distributed in two shaft.
 Teluk Banten has a speed of 15 kn, with range of 7,500 NM while cruising at 13 kn.

 Teluk Banten has a capacity of 200 troops, 1800 LT of cargo (which includes 17 main battle tanks), and 2 LCVPs on davits.
 The ship has a complement of 90 personnel, including 13 officers.
 Teluk Banten is a command ship variant of the class and has distinguishing features such as the LCVP davits located forward of the bridge and the exhaust vents above the waterlines instead of funnels found on the other ships.

-She were armed with two single Bofors 40 mm L/70 guns, two single Rheinmettal 20 mm autocannons, and two single DShK 12.7 mm heavy machine guns.
+She was armed with two single Bofors 40 mm L/70 guns, two single Rheinmettal 20 mm autocannons, and two single DShK 12.7 mm heavy machine guns.

 The ship has hangar facility and helicopter deck in the aft with provisions for up to 3 Eurocopter AS332 Super Puma helicopters.